All Episodes

 I mean, it's a circus, but it is sad.

-They want to call witnesses, it's gonna go on and on and on because you're gonna have to have the Biden, Devin Archer, Chris Hines, corruption experts, because the president has an obligation to weed out corruption and to demand an investigation.
+It's going to go on and on and on because you're going to have to have the Bidens, Devin Archer, Chris Hopkins, corruption experts, because the president has an obligation to weed out corruption and to demand an investigation.

 And because the subject of it is a candidate for president, doesn't give him license or exemption from corruption investigation.

-All right, Greg Jarrett and David Schoenwell, full highlights of all of this coming up.
+All right, Greg Jarrett and David Schoen will have full highlights of all of this coming up.

-Uh more of the comings and goings of what's been happening all day, uh, straight ahead.
+More of the comings and goings of what's been happening all day straight ahead.

-Also, James O'Keefe, uh founder, CEO of Project Veritas.
+Also, James O'Keefe, founder, CEO of Project Veritas.

 Whoa.